 It remains to be seen whether the other 11 appellate districts in Ohio will adopt a similar rule.
 If so, then criminal defendants will be guaranteed that at least some argument will be raised in their cases.

-The attorneys of Dearie, Fischer & Mathews LLC have a wealth of experience in handling both criminal trials and appeals.
+The attorneys of Dearie, Fischer & Martinson LLC have a wealth of experience in handling both criminal trials and appeals.
 If you are facing criminal charges, or have been convicted and are considering the possibility of an appeal, then don’t try to go it alone.
-Contact the attorneys of Dearie, Fischer & Mathews LLC today.
+Contact the attorneys of Dearie, Fischer & Martinson LLC today.